 Please don’t completely misunderstand this statement here, but: we are not ultimately people of the book.
 We are ultimately relational beings, sons and daughters of our Father.
 We are ultimately people of the Spirit, the Spirit who has been sent to continue to communicate and speak on behalf of the Father and Son.

 If I cause anyone to stop in their tracks, I’m fine with that.
 But try not to miss the point.
 I am not so much addressing the nature of Scripture.
 I am not here to say that there is no great investment within the communicative-speaking nature of our God as shown in the revelation of the Bible.
-Matter of fact, just as my wife actually does find an expression of the unveiling of my love in keeping emails, letters and conversations within a safe-keep box (and I’ve kept quite a few things from her), we find an even greater display of God’s redemptive speech and acts within the text of Scripture.
+Matter of fact, just as my wife actually does find an expression of my love in keeping emails, letters and conversations within a safe-keep box (and I’ve kept quite a few things from her), we find an even greater display of God’s redemptive speech and acts within the text of Scripture.

 But my wife would never bestow upon all of that written communication as the sole source of our relationship.
 It is para-revelatory, if you will.
 It goes hand in hand with the actual relationship we share on a daily basis.
 Actually, it might even become subsequent to the real love we share through being together and sharing deep, intimate conversation together.